Public Opinion on Prescription Drugs and Their Prices

 KFF research has consistently found prescription drug costs to be an important health policy area of public interest and public concern.
 Below are some key findings on the public’s experience with and perceptions of prescription drugs and their prices.

-About half adults say they are currently taking at least one prescription drug and about a quarter say they currently take four of more prescription medications.
+About six in ten adults say they are currently taking at least one prescription drug and a quarter say they currently take four of more prescription medications.

-While nearly eight in ten adults say the cost of prescription drugs is unreasonable, most of those who are currently taking prescription drugs say affording their prescriptions is easy (74%).
+While about eight in ten adults (83%) say the cost of prescription drugs is unreasonable, most of those who are currently taking prescription drugs say affording their prescriptions is easy (69%).

 Affordability is a bigger issue for those who are currently taking four or more prescription medicines.
-Twice as many of those taking four or more prescription drugs say they have difficulty affording their prescriptions (35%), compared to adults who currently take three or fewer prescription medications (17%).
+Three in ten of those taking four or more prescription drugs say they have difficulty affording their prescriptions (32%), compared to one in five adults who currently take three or fewer prescription medications.

-Indeed, certain groups are much more likely to report difficulty affording medication, including those who are spending $100 or more a month on their prescriptions, those who report being in fair or poor health, those who take four or more prescription drugs, and those with an annual household income of less than $40,000.
+Indeed, certain groups are much more likely to report difficulty affording medication, including those who take four or more prescription drugs, those with chronic conditions in their households, and those with an annual household income of less than $40,000.

 About three in ten adults report not taking their medicines as prescribed at some point in the past year because of the cost.
-This includes about one in five who report that they have not filled a prescription or took an over-the counter drug instead, and about one in ten who say they have cut pills in half or skipped a dose.
+This includes about one in six (16%) who report they have not filled a prescription, about one in five (22%) who took an over-the counter drug instead, and 13% who say they have cut pills in half or skipped a dose.

 The public sees profits made by pharmaceutical companies as the largest factor contributing to the price of prescription drugs.
 About eight in ten across partisans say profits made by pharmaceutical companies are a “major factor” in the price of prescription drugs.
 This is followed by about seven in ten who say the cost of research and development is a “major factor” contributing to the price, and about half saying that the cost of marketing and advertising is a major contributing factor to the cost of prescription drugs.